How to Ferment Vegetables: A Beginner’s Guide

 I highly recommend using only organic fruits and vegetables.
 Pesticides on the produce can interfere with the fermentation process.

-You can pretty much ferment any type of vegetable or fruit.
-Although some are easier than others and some are tastier than others, Below are a few of the most popular fruit and veggies to ferment.
+You can ferment pretty much any type of vegetable or fruit.
+Although some are easier than others, and some are tastier than others.
+Below are a few of the most popular fruits and veggies to ferment.

-The saltwater brine ratio and time it takes to ferment varies from veggie to veggie and fruit to fruit though.
+The saltwater brine ratio and time it takes to ferment varies from veggie to veggie and fruit to fruit, though.
 So always keep that in mind.
-But whatever type of food you decide to ferment just make sure it is organic and free of pesticides.
+Whatever type of food you decide to ferment, just make sure it is organic and free of pesticides.

 Seasonings

-A few seasonings that are used often for vegetable ferments are dill, garlic, rosemary, mustard seeds, peppercorns, coriander seeds, and I’m sure there are a whole bunch I’m missing.
+Dill, garlic, rosemary, mustard seeds, peppercorns, and coriander seeds are a few of the seasonings often used for vegetable ferments, and I’m sure there is a whole bunch more I’m missing.

-But you can choose to put whatever type of seasoning would add some great flavor.
+You can choose to add whatever type of seasoning you think would add great flavor.
 Just make sure it is organic and pesticide/toxin-free.

 Temperature

-A room temperature of 72 degress is best when fermenting vegetables.
-If the room is warmer your food will ferment faster and if your room is cooler the food will ferment slower.
+A room temperature of 72 degrees is best when fermenting vegetables.
+If the room is warmer, your food will ferment faster, and if it is cooler, the food will ferment slower.

 Time

-The amount of time it takes to ferment vegetables depends on the type of vegetable and also personal preference.
-Some foods take a few days and some take a few weeks.
+The amount of time it takes to ferment vegetables depends on the vegetable type and personal preference.
+Some foods take a few days, and some take a few weeks.

-Carrots take anywhere between 2-9 days.
-The exact day it is ready depends on the temperature of the room and also taste preference.
+Carrots take 2-9 days to ferment.
+The exact day they are ready depends on the room’s temperature and taste preference.

-Remove the lid every few days to let the gasses escape from the jar and then place the lid back on the jar.
-If you notice any mold growing throw it out and start again.
+Remove the lid every few days to let the gasses escape from the jar, then place the lid back on the jar.
+If you notice any mold growing, throw it out and start again.

-Once you notice the fermentation process occurring for a few days, give the veggies a taste.
-If it is super salty then it is not ready.
-If it’s not too salty and it has a slightly tangy flavor and you like the flavor then it’s ready.
+Once you notice the fermentation process occurring for a few days, taste the veggies.
+If they are super salty, they are not ready.
+If they are not too salty and have a slightly tangy flavor, and you like the flavor, they are ready.

 Storage

-When it comes to storage I like to store my ferments in the refrigerator.
-Most fermented veggies can stay good for up to 6 months in the fridge.
+I like to store my fermented vegetables in the refrigerator.
+Most can stay good for up to 6 months in the fridge.

-Back in the day people stored their ferments in cool, dark places like root cellars and some people still store their ferments this way even today.
+People used to store their ferments in cool, dark places like root cellars, and some still do so today.

 I have never tried storing them anywhere else except the refrigerator.